-Directors' declaration
+Directors' Declaration

-In accordance with a resolution of the Directors of Aeeris Ltd, the Directors of the Company declare that:
+In accordance with a resolution of the Directors of Aeeris Ltd and its controlled entities, the Directors of the Group declare that:

-- 1. The financial statements and notes, as set out on pages 12 to 41, are in accordance with the Corporations Act 2001 and: - (a) comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - (b) give a true and fair view of the financial position as at 30 June 2022 and of the performance for the year ended on that date of the consolidated group. - 2.
-In the director's opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
+- 1. The financial statements and notes, as set out on pages 13 to 42, are in accordance with the Corporations Act 2001 and: - (a) comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - (b) give a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on that date of the consolidated group. - 2.
+In the director's opinion there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 3.
 The Directors have been given the declarations required by s 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer.

-Chairman:
+Chairman